JavaScript Math Object

 Learning outcomes:

-1. Useful mathematical constants — Math.PI and Math.E
+- Useful mathematical constants —

-2. Finding the minimum and maximum number
+- Finding the minimum and maximum number

-3. Rounding numbers to the nearest integer
+- Rounding numbers to the nearest integer

-4. Truncating numbers
+- Truncating numbers

-5. Other useful functions
+- Other useful functions

 Introduction

-Apart from the very basic Number object in JavaScript, we have a behemoth for working with numbers in countless ways — the Math object.
+object in JavaScript, we have a behemoth for working with numbers in countless ways — the Math

-Math comes with a whole ton of properties and methods for dealing with numbers in a multitude of ways.
+comes with a whole ton of properties and methods for dealing with numbers in a multitude of ways.
 It has got functions for calculating angles, logs; flooring or ceiling numbers; generating random numbers; and a lot more.

-A number-intensive JavaScript application like a point-of-sale program or a game can't do much without using the Math object.
+A number-intensive JavaScript application like a point-of-sale program or a game can't do much without using the Math

-In this chapter, we'll consider the useful bucket of properties and methods available on the Math object.
+object.
 To work best with this giant object, it is recommended that you already know concepts in maths like trigonometry, logarithms, indices, etc.

 Useful mathematical constants

-First things first, let's begin with the properties of Math:
+First things first, let's begin with the properties of Math

 Math.PI